BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 == Description ==

 WordPress-to-Lead for Salesforce CRM creates a solid integration between your WordPress install(s) and your [Salesforce CRM](http://www.salesforce.com) account!
-People can enter a contact form on your site, and the lead goes straight into Salesforce CRM: no more copy pasting lead info, no more missing leads: each and every one of them is in Salesforce.com for you to follow up.
+People can enter a contact form on your site, and the lead (or case) goes straight into Salesforce CRM: no more copy pasting lead info, no more missing leads: each and every one of them is in Salesforce.com for you to follow up.

 ### Check out the screencast
 [youtube http://www.youtube.com/watch?v=hnMzkxPUIyc]